Nannophlebia eludens

 Nannophlebia eludens is a species of dragonfly of the family Libellulidae, known as the elusive archtail.
 It inhabits streams and rivers of northern Australia.

 It is a small dragonfly with black and yellow markings and a slender body.

+Etymology

+The genus name Nannophlebia is derived from the Greek νάννος (nannos, "dwarf") and φλέψ (phleps, "vein").
+The name combines elements used in the existing genera Nannophya and Neophlebia.

+The species name eludens is derived from the Latin eludere ("to evade" or "escape"), referring to its zig-zag flight when disturbed after resting.